nandanchakraborty/Java_OOP/JavaTips/JavaTips.md

 **Static method**
-1.If u make any method static,u can access it by using class name.Because it is shared by the class.But if u make method nonstatic it only accessible by using class instance 2.In a static method,u cant use nonstatic variables or method but in a instance method ,u can use static variables and methods
+1.If u make any method static,u can access it by using class name.Because it is shared by the class.But if u make method nonstatic it only accessible by using class instance 2.In a static method,u cant use nonstatic variables or method but in an instance method ,u can use static variables and methods
 **Nested class**
 Nested classes are those classes which are inside another class.
 The entire declaration of the class is inside another class.
-A non-static nested class is called a inner class and an inner class cannot exist without the enclosing class instance.So, an enclosing class instance is needed to be able to create instances of the inner class.
+A non-static nested class is called an inner class and an inner class cannot exist without the enclosing class instance.So, an enclosing class instance is needed to be able to create instances of the inner class.
 Therefore, in the inner class methods, you can access variables which are declared inside the nested class.
 A StaticNestedClass, on the other hand, is a static thing.
 So, it can exist without an instance of the enclosing class.